 At the same time, western states have seen that bears continue to expand their range outside of so-called “prime habitat,” which is currently estimated by bear biologists to be nearing 94 percent of carrying capacity, or the amount of a species that the resources in a given ecosystem can support.
 Put those numbers together and it is easy to see why states need regulated hunts, and that it is not just a “trophy hunt,” as anti-hunting extremists would have the general public believe.

-About the Author Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
+Cody McLaughlin is a noted conservationist and conservative thought leader on public policy issues including hunting, fishing, gun rights, free-market tax and wage policy and the environment.
 He works as a GOP consultant for conservative political causes, managing clients’ digital communications and online presence and as a trustee of the New Jersey Outdoor Alliance, helping to represent the state’s 1.2 million sportsmen in the political arena.